gitaficionado/gitaficionado/README.md

 ### Mentorship & Portfolio
 * My passion for learning led me to use my technical writing skills to provide suggestions to undergraduate students from Stillman College to improve their LinkedIn profiles.
-* My online portfolio, the **`mercury`** project, serves as a hub demonstrating my skills in technical writing, instructional design, and mentorship.
+  * My [recent projects site](https://gitaficionado.github.io/mercury/#projects), serves as a hub demonstrating my skills in technical writing, instructional design, and mentorship.

 ---